 A black Lab Border Collie will have the same general temperament variation as any other Borador mix.

 But, since they are a first generation cross, there is likely to be variation among puppies.

 So, a Borador mix will likely inherit the same traits that make both parent breeds such great working companions.

-They will be intelligent, very active, and eager to do a job alongside their people.
-They usually form strong bonds with their owners, and therefore are often easily trained.
+They will be intelligent, very active, and eager to do a job with their people.
+They form strong bonds with their owners, and are often easily trained.

 As long as they are socialized well as puppies, a black Lab Border Collie mix will get along with most people and other animals.